-Ensure the destination is not too steep
+Ensure the platform is not too steep

 Dusting off the old tape measure and detailing the height from the back of your vehicle or other destination to the floor is a very good practice prior to buying a dog ramp.
 The higher your vehicle, the steeper the incline.
 Period.
 You wouldn’t expect your dog to climb a near vertical height, so expecting your dog to get into the back of your SUV/Truck on a 30 Inch height ramp or staircase could cause real damage to your pooch and defeat the purpose of getting a ramp in the first place.

 The way to overcome this is by getting an idea of the size of ramp in which you like the look of on amazon and write down its length when unfolded, extend a tape measure from the back of your vehicle to the floor using the length written down as a reference point.
 For example, if we had a 70inch ramp in length, we would extend the tape measure to 70Inches (177.8cm) and touch the floor with the tape measure on the 70inches measurement point.

 Then assess the gradient of the measuring tape and decide whether you need a shorter or lengthier ramp depending on what you think your dog is capable of.
 It is important to be prepared; however, an essence of judgement is needed from the owner to assess the likelihood of their pet being able to ascend/descend the ramp comfortably depending on the incline that the tape measure creates.